ehansis/til/pages/attrs_dataclasses_results.md

 To do this, I have implemented a small 'derived attribute' extension for ``attrs``, that automatically computes attribute values based on other attributes.
 For example, a string field ``rating_str`` would automatically be generated from the numerical field ``rating``.

-This is the topic of a separate, future post.
+This is going to be the topic of a separate, future post.

 In ``dataclass`` objects, it appears that something similar could be done using [post-init processing](https://docs.python.org/3.7/library/dataclasses.html#post-init-processing).